Follow Us:

 icon of manicon of flower

-Eriogonum alatum is a PERENNIAL growing to 0.8 m (2ft 7in).
+See above for USDA hardiness.
+It is hardy to UK zone 9.
 It is in flower from July to October.
-The species is hermaphrodite (has both male and female organs).
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees, insects.

 Suitable for: light (sandy) and medium (loamy) soils, prefers well-drained soil and can grow in nutritionally poor soil.
 Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It cannot grow in the shade.
 It prefers dry or moist soil.
 The plant can tolerates strong winds but not maritime exposure.